encoredev/encore/docs/develop/dependency-injection.md

 by having your service struct implement the method `func (s *Service) Shutdown(force context.Context)`.

 If that method exists, Encore will call it when it's time to begin gracefully shutting down.
 Initially the shutdown is in "graceful mode", which means that you have a few seconds to complete ongoing work.

+The provided `force` context is canceled when the graceful shutdown window is over, and it's time to forcefully shut down.
+The amount of time you have from when `Shutdown` is called to when forceful shutdown begins depends on the cloud provider and the underlying infrastructure, but typically is anywhere from 5-30 seconds.

 <Callout type="important">